Roasted Cauliflower and Cheddar Dip

-- When the cauliflower is roasted, add it to a blender with 1/2 cup of the milk mixture and puree until smooth.
-Stir this into thickened milk until combined.
+- When the cauliflower is roasted, add it to a blender with 1/2 cup of the white sauce and puree until smooth.
+Stir this into the rest of the white sauce until combined.
 Remove from heat and stir in cheese until melted.

 - Taste and season with salt and pepper.

 If you don’t want to turn your oven on to roast the cauliflower, you could alternatively steam it.
 However, make sure to thoroughly drain the steamed cauliflower to prevent the dip from becoming watery.

 Amount Per Serving: Calories: 131Total Fat: 9gSaturated Fat: 5gTrans Fat: 0gUnsaturated Fat: 3gCholesterol: 27mgSodium: 175mgCarbohydrates: 5gFiber: 1gSugar: 1gProtein: 7g

 RachelCooks.com sometimes provides nutritional information, but these figures should be considered estimates, as they are not calculated by a registered dietitian.
 Please consult a medical professional for any specific nutrition, diet, or allergy advice.